dev4cloud/learning-docker-the-hard-way/docs/02-installing.md

 ## Docker on Linux

 We assume to be on a amd64 Ubuntu 16.04 machine for the following installation procedure.
-If you prefer another Linux distribution, for instance Debian or Fedora, or if you'd like to work on another hardware platform like ARM, please refer to the [Docker documentation](https://docs.docker.com/engine/installation/linux/docker-ce) and read about the installation instructions for the Linux flavor of your choice.
+If you prefer another Linux distribution, for instance Debian or Fedora, or if you'd like to work on another supported hardware platform like ARM, please refer to the [Docker documentation](https://docs.docker.com/engine/installation/linux/docker-ce) and read about the installation instructions for the Linux and architecture flavor of your choice.

  1) Install packages to enable `apt` accessing a respository over HTTPS:

  ```
  $ sudo apt-get update
  $ sudo apt-get install -y \
    apt-transport-https \
    ca-certificates \
    curl \
    software-properties-common
  ```

  2) Import Docker GPG key